Aim Ways Aim Bold Strategy Portfolio: ETF allocation and returns

 In which months is it better to invest in Aim Ways Aim Bold Strategy Portfolio?

 Both the Average Return and the Gain Frequency (Win %) are useful to get an idea of what happened in the past.
+They are retrieved considering the time period from January 1985 to January 2025.

 For further information about the seasonality, check the Asset Class Seasonality page.